weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

-# Customer Analytics Project Overview
+# Customer Analytics and Purchase Analytics Project Overview

 ## Data Preprocessing
 Detecting and removing outliers using z-score.
 Standardizing data using StandardScaler